pdoriadev/CppFun/CppFun/KaijuFight/untitled/DesignRef.md

+---
+---
+---
+# KAIJU FIGHT GDD
+---
+# BY PETER DORIA
+---
+---
+---

+# Pitch

+You find an early 90's military console that has not been turned on in many years.

+---
-## Combat Design
+# Combat Design - Real-time Combat Puzzle
-real-time combat puzzle
-- DO'S / DON'TS
+---

+**DO'S / DON'TS**
-    * NO COMPLEX COMBOS TO DO A MOVE.
-EMPHASIS ON PUZZLE STRATEGY THAN INPUT CHALLENGE
+- NO COMPLEX COMBOS TO DO A MOVE.
+EMPHASIS ON PUZZLE STRATEGY OVER INPUT CHALLENGE
-    * All monsters have the same max energy.
+- All monsters have the same max energy.
 Easier to balance.
 Easier for players to understand (may break this for fun monster)
-    * SCREW BALANCE
+- SCREW BALANCE
-    * No Turn-based - nah. dunno how to make that in a way that isn't pokemon, and I don't want to make pokemon.
-Kinda sucks. puzzle with chance element (elements + dice) tech help
+- No Turn-based - nah. dunno how to make that in a way that isn't pokemon, and I don't want to make pokemon.
+Kinda sucks.
-- Design ?'s
+   * Puzzle with chance element (elements + dice) tech help

+**Design ?'s**
-    * Game Speed is directly related to kaiju speed.
+- Game Speed is directly related to kaiju speed.
 How slow?
 How fast?
-    * Key placement affects feeling for each kaiju
+- Key placement affects feeling for each kaiju
-    * Playing a kaiju with all inputs in one place vs. across the keyboard - Feel like a spider/master controller vs. a league character)
+- Playing a kaiju with all inputs in one place vs. across the keyboard - Feel like a spider/master controller vs. a league character)
-    * Fight Length 2-5 minutes?
+- Fight Length 2-5 minutes?
 Lumbering kaiju.
 Should feel like controlling massive beasts where the fight sways back and forth.
-    * But will that be too slow?
+- But will that be too slow?
 Will that be fun?
 The fight needs to be able to turn quickly to have uncertainty to be fun.
-    * Range is fixed for each ability, VISUAL?
+- Range is fixed for each ability, VISUAL?
 Or just let the player miss?
 An indicator when distance is good next to the ability input UI?)

-- General
+**General**
-    * do I like these games?
+- do I like these games?
 What other games are like this? --> fighting games.
 Smash?
-    * dynamic game needs dynamic changes
+- dynamic game needs dynamic changes
-        + distance - NUMBER TICKING GOING UP AND DOWN WITH COLOR.
+    * distance - NUMBER TICKING GOING UP AND DOWN WITH COLOR.
-        + stamina/energy/resource - NUMBER.
+    * stamina/energy/resource - NUMBER.
 TICKS UP/DOWN DEPENDING ON KAIJU

-- Input
+**Input**
-    * Number + Letter --> Attack
+- Number + Letter --> Attack
-    * Complex input loop - Type in move code.
+- Complex input loop - Type in move code.
 Type number corresponding to resource you want to gain/use.
 Press enter to confirm

-- Status Effects
+**Status Effects**
-    * Stunned - Can't input next move.
+- Stunned - Can't input next move.
 CAN TYPE TO QUEUE NEXT MOVE WHEN STUN FADES.
 ---
 ---
 ---